 What you provide

-- Lodging. there are several ways to stay in the Hilo area of Hawaii.
+- Lodging. there are several ways to stay in the Hilo-Volcano area of Hawaii.
 Recommendations on sidebar.

 - Meals except for Welcome dinner.
-Plan on snacks, lunch and lots of water for long days of shooting and printing.
+Plan on snacks, lunches and lots of water for long days of shooting.

 - Digital camera if you have one.
-There are no processing labs close enough to shoot film for printing during the workshop.
+There are no processing labs close enough to shoot film and get it processed during the workshop.
 All forms of cameras welcome.

-- A thumb drive or other portable read/write media
+- A thumb drive or other portable read/write media, backup drive.

 That’s it!
 Any questions about supplies, please feel free to contact us.

 - Sunday night we will gather for dinner, drinks, orientation, introductions and socializing.
 Time and place we be sent to every registrant.

-- Monday morning pick up Y’all up and hit the photons.
-This will be early, morning light is worth loss of sleep!
+- Monday morning gather y’all up and hit the photons.
+This will likely be early, morning light is worth loss of sleep!

-- The remaining daily schedule will be set according to weather.
-Some evenings we will gather for discussions/demos
+- The remaining daily schedule will be set according to weather, where we are, and what looks good.

 - Bring a lunch every day.
-If it works out that we are in a town during lunch let’s haunt few cafes.
+If it works out that we are in a town during lunch or dinner let’s haunt few cafes.

-- Two days will be mostly if not entirely dedicated to shooting.
+- This workshop is mostly if not entirely dedicated to shooting.